adafruit/adafruit-beaglebone-io-python/docs/ADC.rst

 .. function:: setup_read(channel)

+   Read the normalized analog value for the channel.

    :param str channel: GPIO channel to read the value from (e.g. "P8_16").

-   Read the normalized 0-1.0 analog value for the channel.
+   :returns: normalized value reading from 0.0 to 1.0
+   :rtype: float

 .. function:: setup_read_raw(channel)

+   Read the raw analog value for the channel.

+   :note: Kernels older than 4.1.x returned a raw value range based on
+       the reference voltage of 1.8 V–– from 0 to 1800.

    :param str channel: GPIO channel to read the value from (e.g. "P8_16").

-   Read the raw analog value for the channel.
+   :returns: raw value reading from 0 to 4095 (12 bits).
+   :rtype: float